 I’m the Deputy Director of the ChildStat Data Unit in the Office of Research and Analytics at the New York City Administration for Children’s Services.
 I work on a team that generates outcome measures and performance indicators for investigations of child abuse and neglect from internal administrative databases.
-I am working to create an automated and reproducible workflow to query our databases, aggregate and summarize metrics, and create HTML and PDF dashboards, reports, and presentations from the data.
+I have created an automated and reproducible workflow to query our databases, aggregate and summarize metrics, and create HTML and PDF dashboards, reports, and presentations from the data.
 Our team also collaborates with managers of frontline child protection staff to interpret this data in order to create actionable quality improvement plans and assess the impact of these plans.
 During the Covid-19 pandemic, I developed an “Early Alert Dashboard” that tracks week-to-week changes in child protection metrics and is used by senior leadership at the agency.

 Before I began working at ACS, I spent five years recording oral histories with StoryCorps and helped to open a butcher shop and salumeria called Ends Meat.
 I received my B.A. in American Studies from Columbia University in 2006 and my M.S. in Applied Social Research from Hunter College in 2018.
 Check out my resume for more details.

-I live in Brooklyn, NY with my wife, Jaime, daughter, Maya, and cats, Isabella, Chuck, and Walter.
+I live in Katonah, NY with my wife, Jaime, daughters, Maya and Tessie, and cats, Isabella and Walter.
 Get in touch at email@example.com.